Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 Pumble offers two more paid plans:

-- BUSINESS — Priced at $4.99 per user per month; offers more administration features.
+• BUSINESS — Priced at $4.99 per user per month; offers more workspace administration features.

 Slack, on the other hand, felt a lot more restricted.

-To unlock these features, you’ll need to buy their Pro plan, which is priced at $8.75 per user per month — and that adds up fast.
+To unlock the features your team needs and get more storage, you’ll need to buy one of their paid plans, which start at $8.75 per user per month — and that adds up fast.

 💡 Pumble Pro Tip